imamaris/covidcenter-bot/README.md

 Just make issue and PR if you want to contribute. we will review your PR.

 ## License
-Wit.ai Android Voice Demo is licensed, as found in the [LICENSE](LICENSE) file.
+Wit.ai Covid Center Bot is licensed, as found in the [LICENSE](LICENSE) file.